Squalane: Spotlight On The Best Face Oils

 What Does Squalane Contain?

-Unlike carrier oils pressed from seeds or nuts, squalane doesn't contain multiple extracted phytochemicals and vitamins.
+Unlike carrier oils like rose hip pressed from seeds or nuts, squalane doesn't contain multiple extracted phytochemicals and vitamins.
 Instead, the squalane is a pure lipid hydrocarbon - a single substance with many skin benefits and functions of its own.

 The chemical structure of squalane is a hydrocarbon.
 It's very comparable to mineral oil.
 This makes it an occlusive emollient that won't clog pores and a great alternative if you don't want to use petrochemicals.